-To that end, the NAI is devoting a large part of its compliance resources in 2019 to member education regarding the 2020 Code of Conduct, and the many new requirements present in that document.
-NAI staff and its Board of Directors are also working on new guidance for members regarding Precise Location Data, and how advertising technology companies can help provide additional notice to users, consistent with new requirements in the 2020 Code, and going beyond current messaging in platform-provided consent mechanisms.
-The NAI is also working on additional guidance around data collection or use on websites targeted to children, as the 2020 Code increases the age threshold from thirteen to sixteen.
-The NAI is further expanding its public policy efforts and outreach on a state and federal level, speaking with regulators and legislators alike to inform them about the intricacies of digital advertising, the most pressing privacy concerns in this area, and how self-regulation can work as a foundation and essential piece of additional federal regulation or state and federal legislation.
+To that end, the NAI is devoting a large part of its compliance resources in 2020 to continuing member education regarding the 2020 Code of Conduct, and the many new requirements presented by that document.
+The NAI continues to publish new, and revise existing, guidance documents to clarify and expand on requirements in the 2020 Code.
+Topics covered in NAI guidance for 2020 include health-related audience targeting and the use of Precise Location Data.
+To facilitate consistent member compliance with state legislation, notably the CCPA, the NAI continues to hold regular meetings with members to help inform and guide the industry with respect to interpreting and responding to new and existing laws.
+The NAI is also further expanding its public policy efforts and outreach on a state and federal level, speaking with regulators and legislators alike to inform them about the intricacies of digital advertising, the most pressing privacy concerns in this area, and how self-regulation can work hand-in-hand with additional state and federal legislation and regulations.